 Characterization of the micromechanical behavior of advanced high-strength bainitic steels

 The combination of high strength and ductility is vital for industrial products like line pipe or structural steels.
-Increasingly, such products are made of thermomechanically processed bainitic steels with complex microstructures [1, 2].
+Increasingly, such products are made of bainitic steels with complex microstructures [1-3].
+Since such complex microstructures often consist of granular bainite and polygonal ferrite, and both phases are very difficult to distinguish under the light optical microscope, two different approaches have been applied [4-5].

-The overall aim of this project is to enhance its mechanical properties via an optimization of the microstructure.
-For this purpose different bainitic microstructures are investigated by nano-indentation and micro-compression tests.
-The obtained mechanical properties of each microstructural constituent are an essential input parameter for any further microstructure optimization.
-Subsequently, the relevant parameters to describe the representative behavior of real microstructures can be used as an input for a computational material model to be implemented in the crystal plasticity simulation tool DAMASK .
+Subsequently, the relevant parameters to describe the representative behaviour of real microstructures can be used as an input for a computational material model to be implemented in the crystal plasticity simulation tool DAMASK .

-This project is in cooperation and supported by Dillinger .
+This project is in cooperation and supported by Dillinger (AG der Dillinger Hüttenwerke).